 Pursuant to EC sections 56122 and 56205(a), the SELPA ensures conformity with Title 20 United States Code (USC) and in accordance with Title 34 Code of Federal Regulations (CFR) Section 300.201 and has in effect policies, procedures, and programs.
-For each of the following 23 areas, identify whether, or not each of the following provisions of law are adopted as stated.
+For each of the following 23 areas, identify whether or not, each of the following provisions of law are adopted as stated.
 If the policy is not adopted as stated, briefly describe the SELPA's policy for the given area.
-In all cases, provide the SELPA policy and procedure numbers; the document title; and the physical location where the policy can be found.
+In all cases, provide the SELPA policy and procedure numbers (If applicable.
+Leave blank if not applicable);

+the document title; and the physical location where the policy can be found.

-1. Free Appropriate Public Education: 20 USC Section 1412(a)(1)
+1. Free Appropriate Public Education: 20 USC Section 1412(a)(1); EC 56205(a)(1)